bradleyboy/TidyTabs-Sublime/README.md

 #Tidy Tabs for Sublime Text 2

 Ever get to the end (middle?) of a day of coding only to find your window littered with tabs that are nearly impossible to search through visually?
+Find yourself rage-quitting all your tabs in disgust and starting over?
+No?
+Just me?
+Ok.

-With this plugin, a keystroke (ctrl+alt+w) will close all tabs that have been inactive (no modifications) for 60 minutes.
-It will only close tabs in the background, so whatever you have currently open and active in your window won't be closed.
-It also will not close unsaved files.
+With this plugin, a keystroke (ctrl+alt+w) will close all tabs that have been inactive (no modifications) for 30 minutes.
+It will only close tabs in the background – so files that are open and active in your window won't be closed.
+Likewise, it will not close  files with unsaved changes.

 ##Installation
-Just clone this repo to your **Packages** folder.
+Clone or download this repo to your **Packages** folder.

 ##License
 Licensed under the MIT license.